jlbelanger/galleri/README.md

 ### SCSS

 SCSS configuration options are defined in [`scss/utilities/_variables.scss`](https://github.com/jlbelanger/robroy/blob/main/scss/utilities/_variables.scss).
-To override these settings, re-define the variables in the SCSS file in the `scss` folder.

-Follow the instructions below to compile the SCSS changes.
+To override these settings, re-define the variables in the SCSS file in the `scss` folder, then follow the instructions below to compile the SCSS changes.

 In your project directory, run the following command to install SCSS dependencies: